 Szymon Kudranski once again gives us great artwork.
 His backgrounds are simple and the action scenes are really good.
 I don’t know who decides the fighting choreography, but it’s really good.
 All the characters present in this comic have well structured faces and are diverse.
 Antonio Fabela’s colors continue to make this book shine and gives life to all the panels and characters.
 Between Kudranski and Fabela lies a fantastic team.
 Once again, there’s a great cover by Greg Smallwood.
 It’s not exactly what happens in the book, but it doesn’t lose any “coolness” because of that fact.

-Final Thoughts: I don’t know what will happen to sister Mercedes and honestly, I don’t see a long lasting time for the character, but Rosenberg is building her up and make it grow on us let’s see how she will end and what path the Punisher will take.
+Overall Verdict: Rosenberg continues to deliver solid writing with this issue dwelling into the consequences of The Punisher’s actions in the prison and beyond.
+I don’t know what will happen to Sister Mercedes.
+Honestly, I don’t see the character lasting a long time, but Rosenberg is building her up and making her grow on us.
+Let’s see where she will end up and what path The Punisher will finally choose.